 Another treasure chest, located on the web, is called Craigslist.
 I’m sure many of you, especially Americans, have used this website.
 It’s active in Japan’s big cities with all kinds of offers, from dining tables, cabinets, beds, chairs, sofas, etc. I’m very lucky to get a second-hand but barely-used road bicycle through Craigslist.
 Buying through Craigslist include arranging delivery or pickup directly with the seller.
 Recently, a new mobile application-based second-hand hub called Mercari was launched.
 It’s getting very popular nowadays, but I notice most of the things on offer are small items, e.g. cups, decorative stuffs, cute containers, and cute pillows or puffy seats.

 Of course, aside from all those shops and websites above, you can find everything you need at Amazon.jp.
 Pay for the Amazon Prime and you’ll feel like a king: they deliver the next day.
 But be careful, not all items being sold on the website are authentic.

-None of those stickers will prevent the bicycles from being stolen or taken away if you park at non-designated spots.
-Japan is a safe country, but bicycles are like gazelles to lions.
+Fancy as they sound, none of those stickers will prevent your bicycles from being stolen, or taken away if you park at non-designated spots.
+Japan is a highly safe country, but bicycles are like gazelles to lions.
 The less alert ones are the best prey for an occasional treat.
 Don’t expect to get your stolen bicycle back (yes, you can cry, as I also would).
 No matter how much your bicycle is, it’s not considered something precious.
 Lock your bicycles anywhere you park them, even at the paid parking spaces (e.g. at the train station).
 Parking on the streets is a very minor offense, so it’s a daily practice for cyclists, but once in a while the city will clean up bicycles stranded on the streets.
 These are done at random times, and you can go to the collection area and get it back (but I don’t want to imagine the hassle).

 5. Settling in